Azure/Azure-CloudIntelligence-SolutionAuthoringWorkspace/Samples/README.md

 This example shows how to provision a Windows Data Science Virtual Machine and configure it using PowerShell.

 ### [Deploying a Flask Web App](020-pythonflask)
-This example shows how to deploy a Web site that's based on the Python Flask framework.
+This example shows how to deploy a website that's based on the Python Flask framework onto Azure Web App.